greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

   pmid:29618526 doi:10.1038/550143a
 ```

-Pandoc brands itself as a "universal document converter", and can, as of version 2.7, convert from any of 32 input formats to any of 51 output formats.
+Pandoc brands itself as a "universal document converter", and can convert from any of 32 input formats to any of 51 output formats as of version 2.7.
 Thanks to its versatility and active development since 2006, Pandoc enjoys a large userbase across many disciplines and applications.
 Its filter interface enables adding custom functionality with community-developed programs.
 We are [prototyping](https://github.com/manubot/manubot/pull/99 "Create a pandoc-manubot-cite filter for pandoc") a Manubot-based citation-by-identifier filter.
-This filter would allow Pandoc users to cite persistent identifiers as part of their existing Pandoc workflows, without requiring them to adopt other aspects of Manubot, and could help popularize citation-by-identifier at an influential scale.
+This filter would allow Pandoc users to cite persistent identifiers as part of their existing Pandoc workflows, without requiring them to adopt other aspects of Manubot.
+It could help popularize citation-by-identifier at an influential scale.

 ### Future enhancements {#future}